-Pirector's Note
+Director's Note

-The Ettling Center for Civic Leadership & Sustainability has maintained programming, activities, and services, despite the overwhelming impact the COVID-19 virus has placed on our local, regional and international partners to serve those most in need.
-At the onset of the COVID pandemic, in March of 2020, it was anticipated that this would be an isolated event and that society's "return to normal" would take place after only a few weeks, maybe months of this disease impacting a few, but not many.
+The Ettling Center for Civic Leadership & Sustainability has maintained programming, activities, and services, despite the overwhelming impact the COVID-19 virus has placed on our local, regional, and international partners to serve those most in need.
+In March 2020, at the onset of the pandemic, it was initially thought that society's return to normal would take place after a few weeks or months and that few would be affected.
 As of June 2021, over 600,000 Americans have lost their lives to this deadly disease.
 Not only did this pandemic expose the health and medical disparities between socio-economic and ethnic/racial groups, but other social justice issues such as criminal justice reform, health care, gun violence, immigration, human trafficking, climate change, and voting rights were brought to the forefront.

 The Center was able to provide innovative and creative programs, services, and activities to continue to support the needs of our local, regional, and global community.
-Moreover, some of the new programs and services offered as alternative options to mitigate the spread of COVID will continue beyond the 2020-2021 academic year such as the ARISE Health/Wellness Zoom informational sessions, Shoebox project, Juneteenth community event, and community blood drives.
+Moreover, some of the new programs and services offered as alternative options to mitigate the spread of COVID will continue beyond the 2020-2021 academic year.
+These include the ARISE Health/Wellness Zoom informational sessions, Shoebox project, Juneteenth community event, and community blood drives.

-Additionally, the Center was able to support, host, and sponsor various events and activities addressing diversity, equity, and inclusion on the UIW campus in response to issues of discrimination, racism, and social injustices which were brought to the forefront after the death of George Floyd in the summer of 2020.
+Additionally, the Center was able to support, host, and sponsor various events and activities addressing diversity, equity, and inclusion on the UIW campus in response to issues of discrimination, racism, and social injustices, which were brought to the forefront after the death of George Floyd in the summer of 2020.